Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Outline of proof of main result

-Whenever a new particle is born into the dual process $\tilde\zeta_t$, the parent and daughter perform independent SSRW's $Z_t^1$ and $Z_t^2$ on $\mathbb{Z}^2 \times \Z_w$ with jump rate 1, started at neighboring sites.
-We next determine the asymptotic tail of $T_0$, the time at which $Z_t^1$ and $Z_t^2$ first meet, which is also the time of first visit to the origin of the SSRW $\bar Z_t := Z_t^1-Z_t^2$ with jump rate 2.
-Due to the recurrence of the SSRW in two dimensions, the two walks are guaranteed to meet in finite time, and in the following lemma, we compute the rate of decrease of $\P(T_0>t)$ as $t \to \infty$.
-The proof combines a classic result of Dvoretzky and Erd\"os for the SSRW on $\mathbb{Z}^2$ (expression (2.15) in \cite{dvor51}) with the LCLT on $\mathbb{Z}^2 \times \Z_w$ as stated in Lemma \ref{lclt} above.
+Whenever a new particle is born into the dual process $\tilde\zeta_t$, the parent and daughter perform independent SSRWs $Z_t^1$ and $Z_t^2$ on $\mathbb{Z}^2 \times \Z_w$ with jump rate 1, started at neighboring sites.
+We next determine the asymptotic tail of $T_0$, the time at which $Z_t^1$ and $Z_t^2$ first meet, which we can equivalently view as the time of the first visit to the origin of the SSRW $\bar Z_t := Z_t^1-Z_t^2$ with jump rate 2.
+Due to the recurrence of the SSRW in two dimensions, the two walks $Z_t^1$ and $Z_t^2$ are guaranteed to meet in finite time.
+In the following lemma, we compute the rate of decrease of $\P(T_0>t)$ as $t \to \infty$.
+In the proof, we generalize an argument given by Dvoretzky and Erd\"os for the SSRW on $\Z^2$ in \cite{dvor51}.
+The only modification necessary is to substitute the LCLT on $\Z^2$ by the LCLT on $\Z^2 \times \Z_w$ (Lemma \ref{lclt}).